Skip to main content

 Overview

-As covered in What is Tracked in Element451 & Why Add the Tracking Pixel, Element451 will automatically track the activity that takes place in Element451 and will track page views and link clicks that happen on Element451 pages.
+As covered in Getting Started with Tracking: Pixel + Google Tag Manager, Element451 will automatically track the activity that takes place in Element451 and will track page views and link clicks that happen on Element451 pages.
 This information is logged within Element.
-To track the activity on your institution's web pages, you can set up a tracking pixel, and the how-to steps are outlined in How to Set up Element451 Tracking Pixel in Google Tag Manager.
+To track the activity on your institution's web pages, you can set up a tracking pixel, and the how-to steps are outlined in Adding the Element451 Tracking Pixel in Google Tag Manager.

-This article will cover how to use Google Tag Manager to look for the presence of custom events and custom variables in the data layer and then pass that information on to Google Analytics.
+This article explains how to use Google Tag Manager to detect custom events and variables in the data layer and then pass that information to Google Analytics.

-Element451 pushes custom events and variables to the Google Tag Manager data layer.
-Tag Manager can detect those events.
-You can then use those custom events as Triggers within Tag Manager.
-Tag Manager can fire Tags and pass along those variable values to other tools like Google Analytics.
+Element451 pushes custom events and variables to the Google Tag Manager data layer, allowing Tag Manager to detect these events.
+You can then use these custom events as triggers within Tag Manager, enabling it to fire tags and pass variable values to other tools like Google Analytics.

 Common Use Cases: